Taking It Home

 EXPLORE THE TOPIC TOGETHER.
 Explore the Earthworm Wonderland your child brought home.
 After studying the worms, release them outside in a back yard, garden, or public green space.
 Find more wonderful activities in Laurie Carlson's book, EcoArt!

 EXTEND THE TOPIC TOGETHER.
 Set up a worm compost bin or other type of composting at home.
 Resources can be found in the Faith in Action activity.
-If you already do this at home, find guidance on the TLC website to work with your child's school to start composting.
+Contact a principal or teacher at your child's school to work with the school to start composting.

 A Family Adventure.
 Take a hike to look for signs of decomposition (Alternate Activity 2) or try log dissection (Alternate Activity 3).
 Be sure to bring magnifying glasses!